Toolkit Contributors and Users

 The location of the lead institutions are shown in red, contributors are shown in blue and users in yellow.
-If you fall into any of these categories and are missing from the map us know so we can add you.
+If you fall into any of these categories and are missing from the map let us know so we can add you.

-Papers that acknowledge and extend the Toolkit
+Papers that acknowledge, cite and/or extend the Toolkit

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.